Universities and Colleges with Affiliations

 Clinical Traineeship/Graduate Program

-VHA as a whole operates the largest and most comprehensive clinical training program for social work graduate students, training between 800 and 900 students each year.
+VHA as a whole operates the largest and most comprehensive clinical training program for social work graduate students, training approximately 1500 students each year.

 VA offers one year of special hiring consideration to those who complete an internship.